Ecconia/Ecconia-LogicWorld-Mods/EcconiaCPUServerComponents/Readme.md

 - With high component count, comes high memory usage and slow world editing.
 - The stock key component of LogicWorld has no way to use a custom label.
+- Other funny features useful for worlds with variable TPS - but RealTime depending aspects.

 But with this mod, some of my big buildings are partially replaced by a single modded component.
 This saves memory.